Climate Change NZ

 Exploring a climate strategy for New Zealand

-David Attenborough recently stated in regard to climate change: ‘My generation is no great example for understanding – we have done terrible things.
+David Attenborough stated in regard to climate change: ‘My generation is no great example for understanding – we have done terrible things.
 If we are not making progress with young people we are done!’
 (April 2019).
 Our work programme aims to provide young people a platform to enable them to amplify their thinking and have their voice heard.
 See, for example, the 2019 KiMua: Exploring Climate Futures workshop below.

 In 2019, we also published a discussion paper on a Climate Reporting Emergency (see below).

 In 2020, we hosted a webinar with Mark Carney in conversation with Adrian Orr (Reserve Bank) and Hon James Shaw.
 See blog on the right.

 The current work programme also includes a number of research reports, including a Project 2058 report on climate change reporting.